-- 2 Constant Currency is calculated by comparing the 2023 results with 2022 results retranslated at the rates of exchange prevailing during 2023. - 3 Recurring Revenue includes revenues from the Group's solution management services. - 4 Adjusted Operating Profit and Adjusted Operating Margin exclude non-underlying operating items, unless stated to the contrary.
-Further detail in respect of the non-underlying operating items can be found within Note 2.

-5 Net Funds represents cash and cash equivalents less finance obligations, which includes capital lease obligations and a loan.
+- Annual Recurring Revenue ('ARR') is the value of Aptitude's recurring revenue at a specific point in time, normalised to a one-year period.
+ARR includes recurring revenues contracted but yet to commence and excludes recurring revenues which are currently being received but are known to be terminating in the future.
+Included in ARR are recurring revenues from the Group's solution management services. - 2 Constant Currency is calculated by comparing the 2023 results with 2022 results retranslated at the rates of exchange prevailing during 2023. - Recurring Revenue includes revenues from the Group's solution management services. - 4 Adjusted Operating Profit and Adjusted Operating Margin exclude non-underlying operating items, unless stated to the contrary.
+Further detail in respect of the non-underlying operating items can be found within Note 2. - 5 Net Funds represents cash and cash equivalents less finance obligations, which includes capital lease obligations and a loan.